 The World Series of Comedy is a stand-up comedy event for comedians of all levels.
-It starts with weeklong satellite contests all around the U.S. and Canada throughout the year, culminating in a comedy festival in Las Vegas, NV, in September.
+It starts with weeklong live satellite contests all around the U.S. and Canada, culminating in a comedy festival we call The Main Event, in September.
 The festival includes 101 qualifying comedians competing in The Main Event, as well as an entire week of comedy seminars and social and networking events for comics, comedy club managers and bookers from the U.S. and Canada.

-The WSOC is Las Vegas’ only comedy festival and is quickly becoming one of the best and biggest comedy festivals in the nation.
+The WSOC comedy festival is now in it’s 14 year and is quickly becoming one of the best and biggest comedy festivals in the nation.
 The event helps comics obtain more contacts and get more gigs by creating a setting where both comedians and decision makers mingle throughout the events.

 The World Series of Comedy was first held in Pittsburgh, PA, in 2003 at a local comedy club.
-In 2004, a second contest was run at the request of the owner.
-Executive producer, Joe Lowers, knew he was onto something, and after he and his family moved to Las Vegas with visions of producing his own show, he began to lay out the plans for a yearly festival modeled after the one he created in Pennsylvania.
+In 2004, a second contest was run at the request of the owner of the comedy club.
+President & CEO, Joe Lowers, knew he was onto something, and after he and his family moved to Las Vegas with visions of producing his own show, he began to lay out the plans for a yearly festival modeled after the one he created in Pennsylvania.

 “I worked on the idea of the festival every year writing it out, working out the bugs and in 2010 it happened”, said Lowers.
 The resulting festival has been described as a contest, a festival, and a job fair.
 All are true.